zakariajaadi/wine-prediction-mlops/README.md

 ## 📦 Key Tools
-* **🐳☸️ Docker & Kubernetes :** The entire project is containerized using Docker, and Kubernetes is used for managing multi-container deployments and orchestration.
-This includes services for **MLflow**, **Prefect**, **MinIO**, **PostgreSQL**, and **Grafana**.
+* **🐳☸️ Docker & Kubernetes :** The entire project is containerized using Docker, and Kubernetes is used for multi-container deployments and orchestration.
+This includes services for _MLflow_, _Prefect_, _MinIO_, _Postgres_, and _Grafana_.

 * **📊 MLflow**: Used to track training experiments for easy comparison and model selection, and also to help version and manage models to streamline deployment.

-* **📦 MinIO**: Used as a self-hosted, S3-compatible object storage solution to save the pipeline's train data and MLflow artifacts.
+* **📦 MinIO**: Used as a S3-compatible object storage solution to save the pipeline's train data and MLflow artifacts.

-* **⛓️ Prefect**: Used to orchestrate the project pipelines by managing tasks, scheduling, and monitoring.
+* **⛓️ Prefect**: Used to orchestrate the project pipelines.

 * **🎯 Hyperopt**: Used for hyperparameters tuning to explore exclusively promising regions.

-* **🧪 Deepchecks**: Used to detect both Features and Prediction drift, ensuring consistent model performance and early identification of potential issues.

-* **📈 Grafana**: Used to visualize drift scores and to provide alerts for drift detection, enabling real-time insights into deployed model health.

 * **🚀 FastAPI**: Used to serve trained models and handle prediction requests in real-time.

-* **⚙️ OmegaConf**: Used to manage configurations through structured YAML with runtime parameter injection

-* **📦 Poetry**: Used to manage project dependencies and virtual environments, for reproducible and consistent development.

 * **🐘 PostgreSQL**: Hosts the backend databases for MLflow, Prefect, and monitoring.

 * **🖥️ Adminer**: Adminer provided a light-weight front-end to manage and monitor the PostgreSQL database.

+* **🧪 Deepchecks**: Used to calculate both Features and Prediction drift

+* **📈 Grafana**: Used to visualize drift scores and to provide alerts for drift detection, enabling real-time insights into deployed model health.

+* **⚙️ OmegaConf**: Used to manage configurations through structured YAML with runtime parameter injection

+* **📦 Poetry**: Used to manage Python dependencies and virtual environments, for reproducible and consistent development.

 ## 📊  Dataset